Compliance

 (1) Establishing regulations and systems

-Within NTN, the Legal Department which is in charge of bribery-related matters plays a central role in the establishment and operation of internal regulations that are based on bribery-related laws and social norms in Japan and overseas.
-The internal regulations not only prohibit bribery of domestic and foreign public officials and business partners, but also prescribe rules and procedures related to the provision of property and benefits by officers and employees, as well as rules and procedures to prevent bribery through business partners.
-In view that there are countries which regulate the exchange of property and benefits between private companies, we have also established rules and procedures regarding the receipt of property and benefits, in order to prevent the acceptance of bribery by our officers and employees, ensure fair transactions, and prevent conflicts of interest among officers and employees.
-In principle, NTN’s officers and employees do not accept entertainment or gifts from business partners.
+In our internal regulations, we not only prohibit bribery and corruption with domestic and foreign public officials and business partners, but also establish rules and procedures regarding the provision of property and benefits by officers and employees, and rules and procedures to prevent bribery and corruption through business partners.
+Moreover, since there are some countries that regulate the exchange of property and benefits between private companies, we have also established rules and procedures for the receipt of property and benefits to prevent bribery by officers and employees.
+To ensure fair trading and prevent conflicts of interest by officers and employees, in principle, we do not accept entertainment, gifts, and other offerings from business partners.

-Overseas, we have established and are operating local versions of internal regulations that take into account the relevant laws and social norms of each country, and we conduct the related audit activities where necessary.
-The Legal Department regularly shares information and exchanges opinions with the Administration & Internal Control Departments of each overseas region on the relevant initiatives on both sides, while maintaining and managing the system to prevent bribery across the entire Group.
+Overseas, we have developed and implemented country-specific internal regulations based on the relevant laws and social norms of each country, and we regularly conduct audit activities related to these regulations.
+The Legal Department regularly shares information and exchanges opinions with the Administration & Internal Control Departments in each region regarding their respective related initiatives, while maintaining and managing a system to prevent bribery and corruption throughout the NTN Group.

-We work to raise awareness of bribery prevention among employees whose work involves bribery prevention, and require them to attend e-learning courses on basic knowledge of bribery prevention as well as the internal regulations and procedures.
-Training is also conducted where necessary.
-In particular, training courses are held every year for compliance activity supervisors and representatives who have been appointed at each business site and subsidiary, during which information on rule compliance is shared with the participants.
+For employees whose work involves bribery prevention, we conduct awareness activities on bribery- prevention, require them mandatory e-learning on basic knowledge of bribery- prevention and internal regulations and procedures, and conduct training as appropriate.
+In particular, we hold annual training for compliance promotion activity supervisors and representatives appointed at each business site and subsidiary, sharing information on compliance status with rules.

-In addition, in NTN’s “Legal Information,” which is published and disseminated monthly with the aim of fostering legal knowledge and reducing the risk of compliance violations, examples of bribery-related violations, details of the penalties meted out, overview of legal reforms, and other information are covered regularly as a part of our efforts to raise awareness of bribery prevention.
+In addition, in ”Legal Information,” which is published and distributed monthly for the purpose of fostering legal knowledge and reducing compliance violation risks, we also regularly address violation cases and sanctions related to bribery, summaries of legal amendments, and other topics to raise awareness of bribery prevention.

-- Compliance training course for newly appointed managers and new employees
+- Tiered compliance training (conducted for newly appointed managers and new employees regardless of job type or department)

-- Bribery prevention training course in each overseas region
+- Bribery prevention training in each overseas region

 (3) Audits

-We conduct periodic audits to understand the situation and evaluate if our bribery prevention initiatives are implemented properly in accordance with the relevant laws and our internal regulations.
+We conduct regular audits to understand the actual situation and evaluate whether our bribery prevention initiative are implemented properly in accordance with related laws and internal regulations.

-In Japan, the heads of each department conduct self-audits under the direction of the Legal Department, and the Internal Audit Department conducts internal audits once a year on an ongoing basis.
-In FY2023, all departments were covered in the scope of the audits.
+In Japan, we continue to conduct ”self-audits” carried out by the heads of each department under the direction of the Legal Department and ”internal audits” conducted by the Internal Audit Department once a year.
+In FY2024, we implemented these audits targeting all departments.

 Antimonopoly law compliance initiatives